ctrox/zeropod/README.md

         - containerPort: 80
 ```

-Then there are a few annotations to tweak the behaviour of zeropod:
+Then there are also a few optional annotations to tweak the behaviour of zeropod:

 ```yaml
 # Configures long to wait before scaling down again after the last